Tim Isbell, 2013

 The states, Washington, and the rest of us need to:

-Actively encourage teachers and students to higher levels of achievement, especially in STEM curriculum (Science, Technology, Engineering, Mathematics).
+Actively encourage teachers and students to higher levels of achievement, especially in the STEM (Science, Technology, Engineering, Mathematics) curriculum.

 Support healthy 2-parent families.
 Healthy families are crucial to rebuilding the middle class and to improving our students’ academic performance.

 Work to increase the education of males in comparison to females.
-The politics of the past few decades has successfully developed the education and career status of women, but now the men have fallen behind.
+The politics of the past few decades have significantly improved women's education and career prospects, but now men have fallen behind.

-Encourage our smartest entrepreneurs to develop ways to rebuild middle-class jobs.
+Encourage our most innovative entrepreneurs to develop ways to rebuild middle-class jobs.
 Several are currently working on this problem, but more is needed until we see a healthy middle-class revival.

 So, what action can we average citizens take?
 We can urge these priorities on our state and local leaders.
 And we can get personally involved through our churches, schools, community groups, and employers to encourage these priorities.

-Data indicates that our educational system is not failing because of a lack of money.
-In America, we spend more money per student than in other countries, but our performance scores test scores are considerably way down the list.
+Data indicate that our educational system is not failing because of a lack of money.
+In America, we spend more money per student than in other countries, but our test scores are considerably lower down the list.
 So the core of the problem is not just money.

 "2009-2011 the U.S. economy "recovered."
-During this time the households in the upper 7% of net wealth gained 28%, the lower 93% lost 4%.
-Their assessment of the reason: Affluent households typically have their assets concentrated in stocks and other financial holdings while less affluent households typically have their wealth more heavily concentrated in the value of their home."
+During this time, households in the top 7% of net wealth gained 28%, while households in the bottom 93% lost 4%.
+Their assessment of the reason: Affluent households typically have their assets concentrated in stocks and other financial holdings, while less affluent households typically have their wealth more heavily concentrated in the value of their home."

 IMHO, Tim Isbell